programminghistorian/jekyll/en/lessons/sentiment-analysis.md

 Here you'll note a much more detailed picture of the sentiment in this e-mail. *VADER* successfully identifies moderate to strongly negative sentences in the e-mail, especially the leading description of crises.
 Sentence-level analysis allows you to identify specific sentences and topics at the extremes of sentiment, which may be helpful later.

 But even at this level, *VADER* also runs into a number of errors.
 The sentence beginning with "The morning meetings are not inspiring" outputs a surprisingly positive score -- perhaps because of a misreading of the terms "passion" and "respect".
-Also note that the question mark at the beginning of the e-mail and the period of Mon near the end cause *english.pickle* tokenizer to mistakenly break up sentences.
+Also note that the question mark at the beginning of the e-mail and the period of Mon near the end cause the sentence tokenizer to mistakenly break up sentences.
 This is a constant risk from informal and complex punctuation in text.

 What do you notice about the distribution of scores?
 How can you imagine collecting them in a manner that would help you better understand your data and its relationships to the research questions you care about?
 (Feel free to experiment with different kinds of text in the *message_text* variable to see how the tool responds to different types of language constructions).
 The code you have just written can be repurposed for any text.